vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/create-tag-edge-syntax.md

 * **Default Constraint**

     You can set the default value of a property when creating a tag/edge with the `DEFAULT` constraint.
-The default value will be added to all new vertices and edges IF no other value is specified.
+The default value will be added to all new vertices and edges if no other value is specified.
+The default value can be any of the data type supported by  **Nebula Graph** or  expressions.
 Also you can write a user-specified value if you don't want to use the default one.

     > Using `Alter` to change the default value is not supported.